What is better than having a wedding in Dubrovnik, one of the top wedding destination spots today?

 With over 10 years of experience, Tilda and her Dubrovnik PartneR Agency organizes exclusive wedding events at exclusive locations with specifically tailored authentic menus for their clients.
 They are true experts in protocol matters having in mind professional standards of their clients and cultural differences.
 Dubrovnik PartneR Agency tailors everything according to their clients’ wishes and needs.

 Welcome dinner venue – The Museum of Modern Art in Dubrovnik

-The Museum of Modern Art is a popular wedding reception location that was opened for the public in 1945, designed by the famous Croatian architects Harold Bilinic and Lavoslav Horvat who made this gallery a neo-renaissance-gothic masterpiece of Dubrovnik.
+The Museum of Modern Art is a popular wedding venue in Croatia that was opened for the public in 1945, designed by the famous Croatian architects Harold Bilinic and Lavoslav Horvat who made this gallery a neo-renaissance-gothic masterpiece of Dubrovnik.
 The Museum itself has over 1100 square meters outdoor and 900 meters indoor exhibition space which makes it perfect for such events as weddings.

 For more photos of this remarkable place check out Alyssa and Davor’s wild wedding weekend in Dubrovnik.